Urgent financial help – resources you can access today

-No matter how difficult the situation, help is available.
+To get help if you are struggling financially, whatever your situation, you have options and access to support.
 Here is a list of available resources with links and phone numbers.

-If you're in a position where you need financial help – whether it's mounting debt or emergency food and housing – there is assistance available.
-There are a number of government and financial hardship schemes, charities and emergency relief organisations that can help you.
+🆘 If you need urgent financial help, there are many government and financial hardship schemes, charities, and emergency relief organisations that can help you.

-If you need help immediately then the services below can provide you with urgent support in Australia:
+If you need help immediately, the services below can provide you with urgent support in Australia:

-• If you want to speak to someone online or over the phone for crisis support… Use the Lifeline Live Chat service or call 13 11 14 (available 24/7).
+• To speak to someone online or over the phone for crisis support: Use the Lifeline Live Chat service or call 13 11 14 (available 24/7).

-• If you want a digital tool to find support services near you… Visit the Ask Izzy website and choose the relevant category.
+• If you want a digital tool to find support services near you: Visit the Ask Izzy website and choose the Money Help category.

 • Emergency relief.
-If you find yourself in need of emergency funds for food, transport or utility bills, there are several community organisations you can contact.
-These include the Salvation Army, the St Vincent De Paul Society and Anglicare.
+If you find yourself in need of emergency funds for food, transport or utility bills, community organisations that can help include the Salvation Army, the St Vincent De Paul Society and Anglicare.
 You can also check with your local community centre, church or community organisation.
 Ask Izzy is a directory of 370,000 support services, helping you to locate one nearby.

 • Crisis relief.
 If you're experiencing severe financial hardship, recovering from a disaster or need special assistance, there are a number of avenues available.
-There are also additional payments, including child care subsidies, crisis payments and special benefits.
+You may have access to one-off or ongoing additional payments, including child care subsidies, crisis payments and special benefits.
 If you're struggling with loan repayments, your bank will have financial hardship schemes you can access.

 • Food relief.
 There are a number of organisations you can contact if you need food relief.
 These include OzHarvest, SecondBite and Foodbank.